my-first-pr/first-timers/README.md

 ### ARsh ALgo
 - Hey, I'm a newbie to open source code.
 - Learning C++ for programming.
-- Doing my graduation for (I don't have any idea.)
+- Doing my graduation for (I don't have any idea)
 -  :-)